 - Volunteer Management Opportunities, which pulls in a list of volunteer opportunities if you are using the built-in volunteer management system

-- Donate, a text-based widget with a brief message and link or button to your Donate page
+- Visual Editor, a text-based widget with a brief message, link and the option to include an image

 Our team customizes these options for your nonprofit when we build the site to your specifications, but you have full control over your sidebar to make additional changes or updates over time.

 To change an existing widget in your sidebar, click on the widget’s name to expand and view its settings.
 When your edits are complete, click the blue Save button.
 You can collapse the widget settings by clicking Done.